 - Zoom to the Matterhorn bookmark.
 Some places on the map are white.
 Why is that?

-- In the Content pane, check the Switzerland layer to turn it off and reveal satellite imagery underneath.
+- In the Content pane, for Switzerland layer, click Hide layer to turn it off and reveal satellite imagery underneath.

 The white area represents snow and ice on the tops of mountains.

-- Check the Switzerland layer to turn it back on.
+- For the Switzerland, click Show layer layer to turn it back on.

 Map elevation with contour lines